Skip to main content

 The Community Environment Network aims to connect community groups working on environment action, boost their efforts, and also inspire and support new groups.

-We want to celebrate our natural spaces throughout March, to get people outside, enjoying our local spaces and supporting nature to thrive.
+These grants supported events and activities to get people outside, enjoying our local spaces and supporting nature to thrive.

 United Support Group